Self-isolating in halls

 |Reason for self-isolation||What will happen|

-Information on self-isolating upon arrival in halls is available on our Moving Into Halls pages.
+Information on self-isolating or quarantining upon arrival into the UK is available on our Moving Into Halls pages.

 - Your personal tutor and your Department are here to help you access the right support and services if you are experiencing any difficulties.